Latest MLInvoice release: MLInvoice 1.20.4 (4 Apr 2019)

 - Create a MySQL user with sufficient permissions (at least SELECT, INSERT, UPDATE, DELETE, CREATE, ALTER, INDEX, DROP, EXECUTE, CREATE VIEW, EVENT, TRIGGER, LOCK TABLES) to use the mlinvoice database.

 - Extract MLInvoice installation package on the web server to a suitable directory (typically e.g. htdocs directory).
 Ensure that the file access permissions allow execution by the web server.
-Ensure also that PHP can write to directory tcpdf/cache.
+Read permissions to all files for the web server are enough for normal use, but write access is required for automatic update.

 - Create the database structure by executing in the mlinvoice database the commands in create_database.sql file (found in the installation package).